Al-Nafuur/Local-PlusStore/README.md

 Some of these feature might be added later, but most don't make sense in a local environment.

 ## Install
-download and install "simple-web-server" here https://simplewebserver.org/ Create a new server with a "Folder Path" to your ROMs.
+Download and install "simple-web-server" from here https://simplewebserver.org/

+Create a new server with a "Folder Path" to your ROMs.
 This can also be your nextcloud PlusStore folder if you have a PlusStore account.

-The Server Port must be set to "80".
+Server port must be set to "80".
 Activate "Accessible on local network" and "Enable .swshtaccess configuration files" (see Advanced Options).

-Then download "api.php" and ".swshtaccess" from this repository and place them in your ROMs root folder.
+Download "api.php" and ".swshtaccess" from this repository and place them in your ROMs root folder.